 Buying gifts, decorations, food and more for the winter holidays can put a big dent in your finances.

-Holiday spending is expected to reach $678.75 billion in 2017, up 3.6 percent from last year, according to the National Retail Federation.
-In fact, holiday spending has increased every year since 2009.
+Holiday spending is expected to reach between $843-$859 billion dollars in the last two months of 2021, up 9%-11% from last year, according to the National Retail Federation.

 To keep spending under control and avoid racking up debt, there are several steps you can take before December.
 Here’s what you can do now to prepare your finances for the holidays.